YisongMiao/DiSQ-Score/README.md

 - `--feature`: Specifies which linguistic features to use for the discussion questions.
 Linguistic features include `conn` (discourse connective), and `context` (discourse context).
 Historical QA data requires a seperate script.

 The output will be stored at, for example, `data/questions/dataset_pdtb_prompt_v1.json` under the configuration `dataset==pdtb` and `version==v1`.

+We ask our users to generate the questions themselves because this approach is automatic and helps save space in our GitHub repository (which could add up to \~200 MB).
+If you are unable to run the bash file, please contact us for the question files.

 ## Step 2 Question Answering